photography basics you need to know

 “I’ve read the manual, but what do these buttons and dials actually DO ?”

-- need to know what an aperture is,
+So if you need to know what an aperture is,

 and why changing the aperture affects depth of field,

 and what depth of field is,

 and why a slow shutter speed causes blur,

 … then it is important that you stop dawdling!
 Get yourself a good general book on photography with lots of photos to illustrate these concepts to you.
 Sit with your camera in your hands, and start to figure out the controls.
 Without grasping these basic tenets of photographic technique, your results will always remain hit-and-miss.

 Think about it this way, if you have just bought an expensive D-SLR, with more money invested in lenses and a flashgun as well .. then it makes good sense to invest another $40 on a good book to help you actually make good use of your new toys.